mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

 - The use case is strictly equivalent to the first testable complete unit of code.
 This is where we separate the Lambda infrastructure from the real code itself.
 This need does not in any way counter the application service notion.
 - You can still use application services within the use case as these operate on the same overall conceptual application level.

 The main takeaway is that we understand that use cases and application services function practically the same, and are positionally equal.
 You can, as I have done in other projects, use so-called "use case interactors" if you'd want to stay consistent with the terminology.
-In practice however, I've actually only had to use such interactors (or if you'd rather: application services) in my most complex project, [Figmagic](https://github.com/mikaelvesavuori/figmagic).
+In practice, however, I've actually only had to use such interactors (or if you'd rather: application services) in my most complex project, [Figmagic](https://github.com/mikaelvesavuori/figmagic).
 I've just never had to work on anything else that requires the abstraction, so don't go expecting that you need it for everything either.

 ## An application service example